smayekar/spring-boot-restapi/README.md

-# dcc-yellowdemo
+# spring-boot-restapi
-This project is Yellow Squad's Spring Boot demo microservice which talks to Mongo DB and gets the clusters.
+This project is a Spring Boot demo microservice which talks to Mongo DB and gets the clusters collection.

+Please replace the mongo URI in application YAML with a real database connection URI.